 The main focus of this project is implement a general Search() function.
-The input should be an initial state and goal state.
+The input arguments should be an initial state and goal state (or goal_test() function, more generally).
 For this domain, these states could be indexes or coordinates of vertices in the waypoint graph.
-[More generally, you could pass in a pointer to a generic "goal_test()" function, which could be applied to any state and returns a boolean if the states satisfies the domain-specific goal description.]

-The Search() function should be implemented as an iterative that processes nodes in a queue-based data structure called a frontier.
+The Search() function should be implemented as an iterative procedure that processes nodes in a generalized queue-based data structure called a frontier (follow the GraphSearch algorithm in Fig 3.7 in the textbook).
 The frontier is initialized with the start node.
 On each iteration, the "front" node is popped off the frontier, goal-tested, and expanded to generate successors (using the class method described above), which are then pushed onto the queue.
-If the frontier is implemented as a standard LIFO queue, the Search() function will produce a breadth-first strategy or behavior.
+If the frontier is implemented as a standard FIFO queue, the Search() function will produce a breadth-first strategy or behavior.
+If the frontier is represented as a LIFO stack, it should simulate DFS.
+For GBFS, the frontier should be a priority queue sorted on the heuristic score of each node.
+The natural heuristic to use in this domain is h{SLD}, the Straight-Line Distance (i.e. Euclidean distance).
 Here is some pseudo-code suggesting what your Search() function might look like in C++.

 '''

-Node Search(Node initial_state, Vertex goal)
+Node Search(Node initial_state,Vertex goal)

 {

 MyQueue frontier;

 frontier.push(initial_state);

 while frontier is not empty

 {

 // pop front node

 // if it satisfies the goal, return it

 // call node.successors() to generate children

 // push them on the queue

 }

 }

 '''